aimrt.executor

 The simple_thread

-executor is a simple single-threaded executor that does not support scheduled tasks.
+executor is a simple single-thread executor that does not support timed scheduling.
 All its configuration items are as follows:

 Node |